 - BIOL 598 Graduate Seminar

 I am interested in the behavioral ecology, physiology, conservation, and management of birds.
 Much of my research focuses on birds of prey as part of our Raptor Biology program, although my students and I also pursue research on other species.
-I have current projects related to the behavioral ecology and conservation of burrowing owls, roadway mortality of barn owls, post-fledging behavior of western screech-owls, the role of burrowing owls in plague ecology, host-parasite relationships in burrowing owls, population ecology of forest owls, and ecotoxicology of ferruginous hawks.
+I have current projects related to the behavioral ecology and conservation of burrowing owls, roadway mortality of barn owls, population viability analysis of barn owls, post-fledging behavior of western screech-owls, the role of burrowing owls in plague ecology, host-parasite relationships in burrowing owls, and ecotoxicology of ferruginous hawks.